scidsg/hushline-docs/src/installation/index.md

 - Engage in regular security training and awareness for all staff involved.

 ## Conclusion
 Deploying Hush Line is a step towards fostering open communication while safeguarding anonymity.
-By understanding the threats, choosing the right deployment option, and following security best practices, you can ensure a secure and effective platform for your community.
+Understanding the threats, choosing the right deployment option, and following security best practices can ensure a secure and effective platform for your community.

 *For organizations seeking in-depth threat analysis and tailored advice, please send an email to hushline@scidsg.org.*